SciCatProject/scicat-ingestor/README.md

 It tries building nested configuration dataclasses from the configuration file.

 It will throw errors if configuration is invalid.

+i.e. In the operation, it'll ignore extra keywords that do not match the configuration dataclass arguments but validator throws an error if there are extra keywords that do not match the arguments.

+This is part of CI tests.

 ## Developer's Guide